mataroa-blog/mataroa/README.md

 This project uses PostgreSQL.
 See above on how to configure access to it using the `.env` file.

-There is no need to create manually one if you're using Docker and [Docker Compose](https://docs.docker.com/compose/).
-Run this to spin up the database in the background:
+If on Docker, there is a also [Docker Compose](https://docs.docker.com/compose/) configuration that can be used to spin up a database in the background:

 ```sh
 docker-compose up -d db
 ```

-The database data will be saved in a gitignored directory, `db_data`, in the root of the project.
+The database data will be saved in the git-ignored directory `db_data`, located in the root of the project.

 To create the database schema: